Greco-Lab/INfORM/README.md

 A novel computational method and its R and web-based implementations, to perform inference of gene network from transcriptome data and prioritization of key genes with central functional and topological role in the network.

+## Running the INfORM Docker image (suggested)

+If you don't have docker installed on your system you can install it by following the instructions at  https://www.docker.com/get-docker.

+The INfORM docker image is available at https://hub.docker.com/r/grecolab/inform

+## Using INfORM source from GitHub

 #### Install Dependencies
 ```R
   #Install CRAN dependencies